Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Results

-When we apply the proposed method (see \ref{methodological result}) to two general-purpose sites, X and Instagram, and two epilepsy-focused sites, r/Epilepsy and the EFA forums, the results indicate a significant disparity between the two sets of sites in terms of user relevancy, even though we harvested their user timelines with the same criterion (at least one post with an epilepsy drug mention).
-This supports our hypothesis that social media sites vary in the generality of their discourse.
-In addition, our method quantitatively demonstrates that a proportion of users on a social media site is relevant to a specific topic.
-Our results (Table \ref{table: user contribution}) suggest that a much higher proportion of users contribute to the backbone ($r_{\text{raw}}$) in epilepsy-focused than in general-purpose social media: $\approx 65\%$ and $\approx 71\%$ on Instagram and X; $\approx 93\%$ and $\approx 95\%$ on r/Epilepsy and EFA.
-In the general-purpose platforms there are a lot more users who only contribute to redundant KG edges.
+When we apply our focused digital cohort selection method (Section \ref{methodological result}) to two general-purpose sites, X and Instagram, and two epilepsy-focused sites, r/Epilepsy and the EFA forums, the results indicate a significant disparity between the two sets of sites in terms of user relevancy, even though we harvested their user timelines with the same criterion: at least one post with an epilepsy drug mention.
+As shown in Table \ref{table: backbone contributors}, a much higher proportion of users contribute to the backbone ($r_{\text{raw}}$) in epilepsy-focused than in general-purpose social media: $\approx 93\%$ and $\approx 95\%$ on r/Epilepsy and EFA, versus $\approx 65\%$ and $\approx 71\%$ on Instagram and X, respectively.
+This shows that in the general-purpose platforms there are a lot more users who only contribute to redundant KG edges---term co-occurrences that do not participate in shortest paths on KGs, and thus not needed for such inference.
+In other words, our results support the hypothesis that in social media platforms that are focused on a specific biomedical topic (epilepsy in our study), more users contribute to relevant biomedical terminology and thus to the metric backbone of derived KGs.
+Conversely, as we show next, when we extract cohorts from general-purpose social media platforms, even when focusing on users who mentioned drugs of interest, we likely harvest users whose discourse is irrelevant to the biomedical focus.